Pancakes with a spicy twist

 I should just stick to what I do best.
 So this Pancake Day, I will first make my man pay a heavy price for his disappearance and then whip up Pudla instead of pancake.

 These spicy savoury pancakes made from chick pea (gram) flour hail from Gujarat in India.
-But a version of it with onions and tomatoes is also cooked like an omelette in North India called Chilla.
+But a version of it with onions and tomatoes is also cooked in North India called Chilla.
 It makes a quick and easy brunch centrepiece or even tea time snack.
 In case you get the bug for an alternative life!